 The leaves and flowers of the Patchouli plant are picked and soaked in water before distillation.
 Unlike other plants that are quickly distilled, Patchouli must first be fermented, and then it has a long distillation process.
 Eucalyptus and Lavender may take about an hour to distill, whereas Patchouli takes approximately six to 24 hours.
 Quite the difference!

 Chemically, Patchouli is made up of lots of little components.
 The dominant molecule family is sesquiterpenes alcohols, with up to 45% sesquiterpene alcohols present in the oil.
 The sesquiterpenes are what make the oil have the soothing, calming, anti-inflammatory properties we all enjoy.

 Patchouli is an antidepressant and anti-inflammatory.
-It is also antimicrobial and antibacterial.
-It can help with things such as staph and strep.
+It is also antimicrobial and antibacterial, and it can help with things such as staph and strep.
 It is also great for the skin, as it helps regenerate skin cells, and it is especially good for older tissue.
 Patchouli can help with things like acne, scars, and wrinkles.

 Like a fine wine, Patchouli ages well.
 The odor is rich, intense, earthy, and woody—a result of the Patchouli alcohol.
 In perfumery, Patchouli is often a part of chypre (characterized by citrus, cistus, and oakmoss notes) fragrances.